PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/app-variables-and-methods/+page.md

 ## Why app variables are needed
-A page variable can only be accessed and used on the page the created it.
+A page variable can only be accessed and used on the page that created it.
 But often, we need to be able to use the same variable on many different pages.
 For these cases, we can instead use an app variable.